istarlet/netflix_viewing_habits/README.md

 # Introduction
 In this notebook, I'll take a look at my streaming viewing history from Hulu, Netflix, and Prime Video accounts.
 I will analyze this viewing data and see what interesting information I can find.

-Project objective: (what you expect the project to do) * This project will analyze viewing data from Netflix and see how it compares to popular tv and movies.

-Statement of Work:  (what work needs to be done) *
-I need to gather the data, add to a Jupyter Notebook, and explore the data.

 ### Changes to the Project Plan
 I turned in my Project Plan when I only had my Netflix dataset.
 Since then, I was able to obtain my Hulu and Prime Video datasets.